 - It must be signed by both the care recipient and the person agreeing to perform the services.
 (If the recipient is unable to sign due to mental incapacity, their power of attorney may sign on their behalf.)

 - All signatures on the contractual agreement must be notarized at the time of signing.

 - The agreement must have a contract date.

 - It must specify rates for services that are comparable to the rates charged by commercial care providers located in the same general area.

-It is extremely important for the caregiver to keep an accurate log of which services they provide and when, as well as a log of any payments they received.
+It is extremely important for the caregiver to keep an accurate log of which services they provide and when, as well as a log of any payments they receive.
 This documentation is especially important if the care recipient ever needs to file a Medicaid application.
-It proves that they have, in fact, given this money in exchange for necessary care services and not simply given it away to obtain eligibility for care covered by Medicaid.
+It proves that they have, in fact, given this money in exchange for necessary care services and not simply given it away to obtain financial eligibility for long-term care covered by Medicaid.

 The contract requirements explained above are for payment on a weekly or other pay-as-you-go basis, but some states permit lump sum payments to cover future care for the remainder of a care recipient’s lifetime.
 Because the latter arrangement can involve a large amount of money, it must be done carefully to avoid it backfiring as a gift.
 For this reason, it may be wise to consult a reputable elder law attorney or legal professional with Medicaid planning expertise.